Kloudless/meeting-scheduler/README.md

 By default, a full-screen modal will be displayed when launching the widget.
 You can also choose to attach the widget within any DOM element.

-Set the `mode` option to `attach`, and provide the CSS selector to the DOM element you'd like the widget to be attached with the `element` option:
+Set the `mode` option to `attach` and the `element` option to a CSS selector for the DOM element you'd like the widget to be included within:

 ```html